MrMST/readable2/README.md

-# Readable API Server
+# Readable

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.
+This is a content and comments app like Hacker News or Reddit.
+You are able to create new posts and comments and filter existing ones by category and sort by timestamp or vote count.
+Created posts and comments can be edited and deleted and you are allowed to vote them up or down.
+There is no authentication and everybody has access to all posts and comments and is able to delete and modify it.

-## Start Developing
+## TL;DR

-To get started developing right away:
+To get started using right away:

+* enter server folder and install all dependencies with `npm install`
-* Install and start the API server
+* start the server with `node server`

-    - `cd api-server`
-    - `npm install`
-    - `node server`
-* In another terminal window, use Create React App to scaffold out the front-end
-    - `create-react-app frontend`
-    - `cd frontend`
+* enter frontend folder and install all dependencies with `npm install`
-    - `npm start`
+* start the frontend with `npm start`

-## API Server

-Information about the API server and how to use it can be found in its [README file](api-server/README.md).